hitthecodelabs/SuriEcomVoiceAssistant/README.md

 Happy Shopping with Voice!

 ## Contributing
-Contributions to AgroChain are welcome!
+Contributions to SuriEcomVoiceAssistant are welcome!
 Here's how you can contribute:

 Fork the repository on GitHub.
 Create a new branch for your proposed feature or fix.